Electron05/Python-algorythmic-problems/README.md

 # My coding competition solutions
 Set of my solutions (4 python programs, 1 C++ program) to Coding League organized by Centrum Mistrzostwa Informatycznego in 2022.
 I had 2 weeks to solve each task.
 The tasks were progressively harder.
-I'm planning to refactor the code in near future, because some of variable names are written in Polish and some are in English.
+I'm planning to refactor and clean the code in near future, because some of variable names are written in Polish and some are in English.
 When I was creating the code I was only trying to make it work as good and quick as possible.

 Solutions were judged by their time complexity.